varnish/zipnish/ui/README.md

 | DB_PORT  	|   	|  yes 	|  database port 	|
 | DB_NAME  	|   	|  yes 	|  database name 	|

 #####Application Server#####

 Before you run the app, it is required to set some environment variables as listed above.

+Envoirnment variables can be temporarily passed to a running webserver as follows,

+`$> APP_CONFIG=development DB_USER=zipkin DB_PASS=kinect DB_HOST=127.0.0.1 DB_PORT=3306 DB_NAME=zipkin python manage.py runserver`

+Otherwise you need to setup environment variables separately and run the web server using,

 `$> python manage.py runserver`